 MYSTERY, ROMANCE | ANIMATED BY P.A.
 WORKS | DIR: HASHIMOTO, MASAKAZU

-I honestly expected this show to rival Boku Machi for the title of “Best show of Winter 2016”.
-The previews suggested engaging characters who each contribute their own personality to seemingly insolvable mysteries to result in the growth of their school brass band.
+Following the incredibly exciting setup with the Preview above, I honestly expected this show to rival Boku Machi for the title of “Best show of Winter 2016”.
+The preview eluded to a lot of engaging characters who each contribute their own personality to seemingly insolvable mysteries to result in the growth of their school orchestra.
 I do agree with those statements, but once again it’s the show’s inconsistency that means I can only support this with a half statement.
 There are episodes where this is prominent and those episodes are interesting and engaging but there are so many others (including the very first episode) where I can’t seriously say that.
 I hate that I can’t sing this show’s praises, I really do, because I anticipated this show more than Boku Machi and Phantom World.
-I just never felt connected to any of the characters or that any of them were developed enough to a point where they were relatable.
+I just never felt connected to any of the characters or that any of them were developed enough to a point where they felt relatable.

 Continuing with the mysteries, I am so conflicted on how to discuss the mystery element of this show.
 It just feels half-arsed and uninspired.
 I honestly believe that if this show just stuck to its guns and focused itself around the brass band club elements and the romance between characters, it would’ve worked better for a few reasons.